November 16, 2017

-This immense suffering is easily preventable, but is nevertheless neglected - OECD governments spend on average just 0.32% of their GDP on foreign aid.
+This immense suffering is easily preventable, but is nevertheless neglected - as of 2017, members of OECD's Development Assistance Committee spend on average just 0.31% of their GNI on foreign aid.

 This profile sets out why you might want to focus on problems in global health and development - and why you might not.
 This area looks most promising if you are sceptical of our ability to influence the longer-term future of the world, if you think that animal suffering is not as significant as human wellbeing, or if you think we need strong evidence of impact to justify interventions.

 How can you tell where your resources will do the most good?

 - Heuristics: We can use rules of thumb to focus our attention.
 In particular, we might look for important problems that are being neglected by others, and interventions for which there is lots of evidence, and/or where learning more would be very valuable.

 - Quantitative estimates: We might look at studies which estimate the cost-effectiveness of interventions, based on empirical data from randomised controlled trials (RCTs).